PostHog/posthog.com/contents/tutorials/api-capture-events.md

 ## Authenticating with the project API key

-The first thing needed, like the basic GET request tutorial, is to authenticate ourselves in the API.
-Different from our GET request tutorial, we can use the project API key (the same key you use to initialize a PostHog library).
+The first thing needed, like the [basic GET request tutorial](/tutorials/api-get-insights-persons), is to authenticate ourselves in the API.
+Unlike in the GET request tutorial, we can use the project API key (the same key you use to initialize a PostHog library).
 This can be found in your project settings.

 The project API key is a write-only key, which works perfectly for the POST-only endpoints we want to access.

 ## Basic event capture request

-To capture event, all we need is a project API key, the data we want to send, and a way to send a request.
+To capture events, all we need is a project API key, the data we want to send, and a way to send a request.
 To capture a new event, you need to send a `POST` request to [`https://app.posthog.com/capture/`](https://app.posthog.com/capture/)  (or the `/capture` endpoint for your instance) with the project API key, event name, and distinct ID.

 <MultiLanguage>